DFE-Digital/buy-for-your-school/terraform/azure/Readme.md

 1. Create a new `.tfvars` file for your new environment and fill out the appropriate fields
 2. Create the resource group manually in Azure CIP
-3. Ensure you have requested for privilidges to be able to create a new public IP
+3. Ensure you have requested for privileges to be able to create a new public IP
 4. Create and switch to a new terraform workspace
 5. Run terraform apply with your new environment's `.tfvars` file